apache/storm/docs/storm-kafka-client.md

 `topics` The topics the spout will consume can either be a `Collection` of specific topic names (1 or more) or a regular expression `Pattern`, which specifies that any topics that match that regular expression will be consumed.

-In the case of the Constructors you may also need to specify a key deserializer and a value deserializer.
+If you are using the Builder Constructors instead of one of the `builder` methods, you will also need to specify a key deserializer and a value deserializer.
 This is to help guarantee type safety through the use of Java generics.
-The defaults are `StringDeserializer`s and can be overwritten by calling `setKeyDeserializer` and/or `setValueDeserializer`.
-If these are set to null the code will fall back to what is set in the kafka properties, but it is preferable to be explicit here, again to maintain type safety with the generics.
+The deserializers can be specified via the consumer properties set with `setProp`.
+See the KafkaConsumer configuration documentation for details.

 There are a few key configs to pay attention to.